fermingc/GFF3-Feature-Exporter/README.md

 # GFF3-Feature-Exporter
-GFF3 feature exporter for Saccharomyces cerevisiae S288C.
+GFF3 feature exporter.
 A user should be able to run the script like this:

 $	export_gff3_feature.py --source_gff=/path/to/some.gff3 --type=gene --attribute=ID --value=YAR003W